-124 Dunlop Street West
+1. 124 Dunlop Street West

 In 1864, William Manly Nicholson established the Barrie Examiner newspaper.
 After his death in 1871, his son Byron took over the business and became Editor.
 The following year, Byron had this handsomely detailed Classic Revival style dwelling built at 124 Dunlop Street West.
 Against the background of light coloured plaster, dark colour highlighted the heavy cornice supported by large brackets, neatly integrated with the window frames and the decorated gables.
-Today, exterior plaster is covered with siding and what may have been the original open verandah is enclosed.
+Due to renovations, this contrast in colours and texture has been lost.
+The exterior plaster is covered with siding and what may have been the original open verandah is enclosed.